Kovirum/hamster_kombat_instant_keygen_tg/docs/user-guide.md

 ## Key collection history

-Using the `/history` command you can access the history of all keys received on the current day.
+Using the **History** button in the menu called by the `/menu` command you can access the history of all keys received on the current day.
 This is useful if you accidentally deleted a key or just want to combine all the keys you received in one place.

 ## Updating daily limits